Some new Betti numbers of ideals generated by n+1 generic forms in n variables: Abstract

 \section{Abstract}

 Very little is known on the Hilbert series of graded algebras $\mathbb C[x_1,\ldots,x_n]/(g_1,\ldots,g_r)$, $r>n$, $g_i$ generic form of degree $e_i$, in general.
 One instance when the series is known, is for $n+1$ forms in $n$ variables, \cite{St}.
 Of course even less is known about Betti numbers.
 There are some general results on the Betti table by Pardue and Richert in \cite{Pa-Ri,Pa-Ri1}, and by Diem in \cite{Di}.
-Then there are results on Betti numbers in the case $n+1$ relations in $n$ variables, described below, by Migliore and Mirò-Roig in \cite{Mi-Mi}.
+Then there are results on Betti numbers in the case $n+1$ relations in $n$ variables, described below, by Migliore and Mir\'{o}-Roig in \cite{Mi-Mi}.
 In this paper we consider the same case as in \cite{Mi-Mi}, $n+1$ forms in $n$ variables.
 Our results can be described as follows.
-We can determine all graded Betti numbers of $\mathbb C[x_1,\ldots,x_n]/(g_1,\ldots,g_{n+1})$, $g_i$ generic, at least if $\sum_{i=1}^{n+1}\deg(g_i)-n$ is even, often in more cases.
-Thus, given {\em any} set $\{ e_1,\ldots,e_n\}$, $e_i\ge2$ for all $i$, such that $\deg(g_i)=e_i$, $i=1,\ldots,n$, we get many numbers $D_j$, so that we can determine all graded Betti numbers of $\mathbb C[x_1,\ldots,x_n]/(g_1,\ldots,g_{n+1})$, $\deg(g_i)=e_i$, $1\le i\le n$, $\deg(g_{n+1})=D_j$.
+We can determine all graded Betti numbers of $\mathbb C[x_1,\ldots,x_n]/(g_1,\ldots,g_{n+1})$, $g_i$ generic, at least if $\sum_{i=1}^{n+1}\deg(g_i)-n$ is even, often in more cases, see Theorem \ref{par}.
+Thus, given {\em any} set $\{ e_1,\ldots,e_n\}$, $e_i\ge2$ for all $i$, such that $\deg(g_i)=e_i$, $i=1,\ldots,n$, we get many numbers $e_{n+1}$, so that we can determine all graded Betti numbers of $\mathbb C[x_1,\ldots,x_n]/(g_1,\ldots,g_{n+1})$, $\deg(g_i)=e_i$, $1\le i\le n+1$.
+When we say that the Betti numbers could be determined, we don't claim that we can give formulas for them.
+We mean that the Betti numbers can be calculated from the Hilbert series, which is known, and the Koszul complex on $g_1,\ldots,g_{n+1}$, which is well known and easy to get hold of.
 The main ingredients of the proof is a theorem by Pardue and Richert, \cite{Pa-Ri,Pa-Ri1}, and later by Diem,\cite{Di} together with a theorem on Hilbert function of artinian complete intersections by Reid, Roberts, and Roitman, \cite{R-R-R}.
-A second goal of this article is to give a short elementary proof of the theorem by Reid, Roberts, and Roitman.
+A second goal of this article is to give a short elementary proof of the theorem by Reid, Roberts, and Roitman, see Theorem \ref{RRR}.